Professor Glaucio Paulino has been selected as the winner of the Daniel C. Drucker Medal from the American Society of Mechanical Engineers.

 The award will be conferred during the 2020 ASME International Mechanical Engineering Congress & Exposition (IMECE).

 Paulino, who holds the Raymond Allen Jones Chair in the School of Civil and Environmental Engineering, is the first professor from Georgia Tech to receive the prestigious medal.
-He has more than 240 scholarly publications and has attracted national attention for his work on topology optimization and origami engineering.
+He has more than 240 scholarly publications and has attracted international attention for his work on computational mechanics, topology optimization and origami engineering.

 Paulino has been connected to ASME throughout his career, including leading the Committee on Computing in Applied Mechanics and serving as associate editor of the Journal of Applied Mechanics.
 He was named a fellow of the American Society of Mechanical Engineers in 2019—a rare distinction for a professor of civil engineering.

-He’s also a fellow of the American Academy of Mechanics and the Engineering Mechanics Institute of the American Society of Civil Engineers.
+He’s also a fellow of the American Academy of Mechanics, the Engineering Mechanics Institute of the American Society of Civil Engineers, the US Association for Computational Mechanics and the International Association for Computational Mechanics.